cocofied/DB-Project/README.md

 2. Install Dependencies:
 npm install
 3. Set Up Environment Variables: Create a .env file in the root directory with the following:
-DB_HOST=your-db-host
-DB_USER=your-db-user
-DB_PASSWORD=your-db-password
-DB_NAME=your-db-name
-JWT_SECRET=your-secret
+DB_HOST=catering-project-db.ctq4sq260acq.us-east-2.rds.amazonaws.com
+DB_USER=admin
+DB_PASSWORD=Texas1482
+DB_NAME=catering_service
+DB_Port=3306
+PORT=3000
+This can also be used to access the AWS DB directly using MySQL Workbench.
+Inbound traffic is set to accept all for a limited time
-4. Run the Server:
+5. Run the Server:
 nodemon server.js
 node server.js
-5. Access the Application: Open http://localhost:3000 in your browser.
+6. Access the Application: Open http://localhost:3000 in your browser.
 Usage
 •	Navigate to homepage.html to choose customer or company functionalities.
 •	Use customer.html for booking and reviewing services.